TimofeyTTT/Quizboard/README.md

 A JavaScript Quiz board with questions on the topic, that returns your result at the end and gives total score attained in total.

 ### Setup/Installation Requirements
-No setup required.
+No setup is really required.
 All you need is internet connection.

 ### BDD
 Specifications:Quiz board